 CHAOS uses three buckets, defined consistently since 1994.
 A project is "successful" only if it delivered on time, on the original budget, and with the agreed feature set.
 Anything that slipped on cost, schedule, or scope is "challenged".
 Anything that was cancelled before completion or never used post-delivery is "failed".

-OutcomeDefinition2020 share (large projects)
+OutcomeDefinition2020 share (all projects)

 SuccessfulOn time, on budget, agreed features delivered, user-satisfaction metAbout 31%